Ferdinand Piech, long-time VW patriarch, dies at 82 | DW | 26.08.2019

-Ferdinand Piech, Volkswagen AG's former chairman and chief executive, has died.
+Ferdinand Piech, Volkswagen AG's former chairman and chief executive, died on Sunday night.
 He was 82.

-Piech died Sunday night in Rosenheim in the southern German state of Bavaria after collapsing in a restaurant in front of his wife Ursula Piech and being taken by ambulance to hospital, according to media reports.
+Piech passed away in Rosenheim in the southern German state of Bavaria after collapsing in a restaurant in front of his wife Ursula Piech and being taken by ambulance to hospital, according to media reports.

 The cause of death was not immediately clear.